garthable/Terminal-Sweeper/README.markdown

 - wait_time is the sleep time in nanoseconds between iterations which is used when watching the algorithm not for testing.

 ## Terminal Grabs:
-Relevant info about these grabs: c x y: This refers to the coordinates of where the last click was.
+Info about coordinates and what "c x y" means:
-XY Coordinates:
+- c x y: This refers to the coordinates of where the last click was.
-X = 0 refers the left of the screen, Y = 0 refers to the top of the screen
+- x = 0 refers the left of the screen, y = 0 refers to the top of the screen

 ASCII key for how minesweeper game is displayed:
 - '@': Flagged